Our field trips are often ordinary activities.

-At present, as I write the second draft, and my six year old son is lining up to buy a juice box from the café barista, by himself.
+Then my six year old son lined up to buy a juice box from the café barista, by himself.

-Cleaning out vehicles Yeah! really, it’s about time…once a season I suggest vacuuming.
-Any more than that and I’m trying to live my single past, which causes more frustration than benefit.
+Once a season, I suggest paid vehicle vacuuming.
+(Any more than that and I’m trying to live my single past, which causes more frustration than benefit.
 Remember the days when the vehicle was ‘out of place’ with a lonely Wendy’s bag smashed in the foot well of the passenger seat?
-That was a very, very long time ago.
+That was a very, very long time ago.)

 I pay for ironing too.
-Love-hate relationship with wrinkly clothes.
-Love flat, hate irons.
-The youngest has been watering my greenhouse plants, and also watching plants grow.
+I have a love-hate relationship with wrinkly clothes.
+I love flat, but I hate irons.

 Tennis, volleyball, soccer, and basketball.